 Please bring these documents to your child’s Screening appointment, or submit copies prior to the appointment at:

 - Last approximately 45-60 minutes.

 - Check a child’s speech, motor, cognitive, social and emotional skills, along with height, weight, hearing, vision and immunization history.

 - Involve playful activities that make it an enjoyable experience for children, while providing valuable information for the screener.

-- Parents will participate in a summary interview to review the screening process, discuss social and emotional skills, and share any concerns they may have.
-Referrals may be made for additional educational or community services.
+- Involve parents in a summary interview to review the screening process, discuss social and emotional skills, and share any concerns they may have.
+(Referrals may be made for additional educational resources or community services.)

-- Parents are allowed to be in the screening rooms.
-Screeners will provide guidelines to parents in the screening rooms.
+- Parents are allowed to stay with their child during screening.
+(Screeners will provide guidelines to parents in the screening rooms.)